bryce-hoehn/WikiFlow/README.md

 ## Known Limitations

 - Recommendation algorithm is extremely basic
-- Performance optimizations needed, especially for initial load
 - Error handling could be more robust
 - Limited testing
-- Media player does not work
 - API calls are directly to Wikimedia's public API, so network speed is limited to their rate limits
 - The codebase is still being refined as I learn